coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 **Action:** Creating a disguise requires 1d3×10 minutes of work.

 **Try Again:** Yes.
-You may try to redo a failed disguise, but once others know that a disguise was attempted, they'll be more suspicious.
+You may try to redo a failed disguise, but once others know that a disguise was attempted, they’ll be more suspicious.

 **Special:** Magic that alters your form, such as *alter self, disguise self, polymorph*, or *shapechange,* grants you a +10 bonus on Disguise